romi/plant-3d-explorer/README.md

 To create a production build, use npm run build.
 ```

-Then Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Then, open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 You need to add a file `.env.local` at project's root to set the `API URL`:
 ```